22April2025 Mother Earth Day "Our Power, Our Planet": Express your gratitude to Mother Nature and seek her blessings by riding a Solar Assist Bicycle!

-A solar bicycle is a Hybrid Electric Vehicle (HEV) that uses solar photovoltaic generator to charge a battery and/or power an electric motor to propel the bicycle.
+A solar bicycle is a Hybrid Electric Vehicle (HEV) that uses a solar photovoltaic generator to charge a battery and/or power an electric motor to propel the bicycle.
 One can ride a solar bicycle in three different modes - (1) Manual mode using pedals (metabolic energy), (2) Battery mode - by rotating a throttle handle, and (3) Solar Assist mode - where the solar energy is used to assist the rider in making pedaling lighter (requires less effort) and more comfortable; and the ride experience - enjoyable and more pleasurable.

 Though it is designed to be normally used in the solar assist mode, the other modes are also available to suit the user's needs depending on circumstances and external conditions.
 There are multiple levels of solar assist (typically five) in the solar assist mode, and by choosing the correct level, one can extract just the right amount of solar assistance needed without causing battery drain.